Notes on the data: Income support

 - World Health Organization (WHO).
 Promoting mental health: concepts, emerging evidence, practice.
 Geneva: WHO; 2005.

-Notes: People receiving an ‘unemployment benefit' - which includes the Newstart Allowance or Youth Allowance (other)1 paid by the Department of Human Services - are shown as proportion of the eligible population (of persons aged 16 to 64 years).
+People receiving an ‘unemployment benefit' - which includes the JobSeeker Payment or Youth Allowance (other)1 paid by Centrelink - are shown as a proportion of the eligible population (of persons aged 16 to 21 years for the Youth Allowance (other), 22 to 64 years for the JobSeeker Payment).

 1 Youth Allowance (other) is largely comprised of unemployed people aged 16 to 21 looking for full-time work or undertaking approved activities, such as part-time study or training.
 It excludes Youth Allowance customers who are full-time students or undertaking an apprenticeship/ traineeship.

-Numerator: People in receipt of a Newstart Allowance or Youth Allowance (other) from the Department of Human Services
+Numerator: People in receipt of the JobSeeker Payment or Youth Allowance (other) from Centrelink

 Denominator: People aged 16 to 64 years